carruc/quartz/content/index.md

 <br>

-For any serious inquiry:
-<a href="mailto:pietro@carrucciu.com">pietro@carrucciu.com <i class="fa-brands fa-google"></i></a>.
+For serious inquiries or casual chats, hit me up at <a href="mailto:pietro@carrucciu.com">pietro@carrucciu.com <i class="fa-brands fa-google"></i></a> or book a video call up there 👆

 <br>

-Also, make sure to join the
-<a href="https://t.me/hackathonseu">Hackathons EU</a> telegram group to stay updated on the latest Hackathons in the greater European area.
+Also, make sure to join the <a href="https://t.me/hackathonseu">Hackathons EU</a> telegram group to stay updated on the latest Hackathons in the greater European area.

 <br>

 👈 Check my resume right here!
-And book a video call down here👇